Bardorf-logo-banner

 Question – How can I attract local clients to my website?

 Since most people (97%) search online before making a purchase, it’s logical that anyone seeking an attorney will head to Google first.
 The most important thing you can do to be found in a “local search” is to claim your Google Places page and verify that the basic information is accurate.
 I wrote an article about Google Places that explains how in more detail.
-The second most important thing to attract local searchers is to
+The second most important thing to attract local searchers is to gather testimonials and ratings for your business.
+Client reviews are critical for local attorneys to gain visibility on search engines and social directories like Yelp that people turn to for referrals.
+Reviews and ratings offer two benefits: differentiating your firm from the competition and improving your rankings on the search

 Read More »